chalfredaf/hue-light-plugin/README.md

 * notifierType  - set to 'PreBuild' for prebuild notification (only required for prebuild)
 * result  - set to ${currentBuild.currentResult} (only required for build result indication)

-The following colorsetting parameters are optional and uses four standard colors ('blue','green', 'yellow', 'red').
+The following parameters are optional and use four standard colors ('blue','green', 'yellow', 'red').
 * preBuild
 * goodBuild
 * badBuild